clementgallet/braidTAS/README.md

 Introduction
 ============

-This repository holds all files and informations on my current tool-assisted speedrun of Braid.
-If you don't know what I'm talking about, you can first visit the [Wikipedia page](http://en.wikipedia.org/wiki/Tool-assisted_speedrun), and then browse through the [TASVideo website](http://tasvideos.org/).
-You can go to the Wiki for detailed information.
+This repository holds all files and informations on my current [tool-assisted speedrun](http://en.wikipedia.org/wiki/Tool-assisted_speedrun) of Braid.
+You can go to the [Wiki](wiki) for detailed information.

 Current progress
 ================